Last Updated: August, 2025

 Evolution of AI Assisted Coding and Developer Interaction Patterns - Get a glimpse into how we went from generic autocomplete to current coding agents and tips to vibe code better.
 Windsurf CEO Varun Mohan loved this blog!

-Shape Rotation 101: Intro to Einsum and Jax transformers - This post reached hackernews frontpage!
+Shape Rotation 101: Intro to Einsum and Jax transformers - This post reached Hackernews frontpage!

 An Attempt To Build Cursor's @codebase feature